andeek/protoshiny/README.md

 # Contents

-This repo contains the application in the `application/` folder as well as a working paper in the `paper/` folder.
+This repo contains the application in the [application folder](application/) as well as a working paper in the [paper folder](paper/).

 # Using the app